celery/celery/docs/configuration.rst

 This is a dict supporting the following keys:

 * host
     Host name of the Couchbase server.
-Defaults to "localhost".
+Defaults to ``localhost``.

 * port
     The port the Couchbase server is listening to.
-Defaults to 8091.
+Defaults to ``8091``.

 * bucket
     The default bucket the Couchbase server is writing to.
-Defaults to "default".
+    Defaults to ``default``.

 * username
     User name to authenticate to the Couchbase server as (optional).